LoyolaChicagoCS/gradhandbook/source/regulations.rst

 F-1 students who do not start in summer, do not need to study at all in the summer as long as they are full-time in each fall and spring until they finish.
 For them, summer courses are optional.
-(In the semester that you finish up, you are automatically full-time, even if you have only 1-2 courses left.)
+(In the semester that you finish up, you are automatically full-time, even if you have only 1-2 courses left, though the GPD does need to confirm with the OIP when your 1-2 courses allow you to finish.)

 F-1 students starting in summer do need to be classified as full-time.
 Also students who start in spring may find it convenient to be full-time in